akka/akka-persistence-jdbc/README.md

 ### 3.0.1 (2017-10-27)
 Changes since v3.0.0
   - Akka 2.5 release only, please use the 2.7.x release for Akka 2.4
-  - Changed oracle test-docker image
   - Align JournalTables with the sql schemas (issue #130)
   - Current events by tag fix (issue #124)
   - fixes for max ordering jump (issue #126)
-  - Allow configuration of ask timeout when querying maxOrdering
+  - Allow configuration of ask timeout when querying maxOrdering (issue #123)
   - Cache dependencies in Travis CI.
   - sbt-release 1.0.6
   - Akka 2.5.4 -> 2.5.6